 Discussion

-Our phylogeny includes a newly discovered population of A. jeetsukumarani (LSUHC 11122–24) from Gunung Stong, Kelantan on the eastern side of Banjaran Titiwangsa.
-This population is morphologically similar to the type specimens of A. jeetsukumarani from Fraser’s Hill and Sungai Pergau, Kelantan and separated by 0.8% sequence divergence, indicating that these populations are conspecific and widely spread across upland regions of the Banjaran Titiwangsa (Figs. 1, 4).

-Although we were unable to examine specimens of Ansonia malayana collected by Dring (1979) from Gunung Lawit, Terengganu, his description of the following characters clearly corresponds to A. lumut rather A. malayana: “the yellow tubercle at the mouth commissure varies in size from one half to two thirds of the tympanum diameter; fine lichenate vermiculation of green on black covering the dorsal surfaces; and ventrolateral tubercles capped with yellowish pigment”.
+Although we were unable to examine specimens of Ansonia malayana collected by Dring (1979) from Gunung Lawit, Terengganu, his description of the following characters clearly corresponds to A. lumut rather than A. malayana: “the yellow tubercle at the mouth commissure varies in size from one half to two thirds of the tympanum diameter; fine lichenate vermiculation of green on black covering the dorsal surfaces; and ventrolateral tubercles capped with yellowish pigment”.
 These characters are diagnostic of A. lumut and absent in A. malayana (see species comparisons).
-Furthermore, Gunung Lawit is located in the same mountain range as Gunung Tebu, separated in a straight-line distance of only 20 km whereas A. malayana has only been confirmed to occur along the Bintang mountain range along the west coast of Peninsular Malaysia, more than 200 km to the west and separated by the extensive Banjaran Titiwangsa.
-Although A. lumut can be readily distinguished from A. malayana by color-pattern in life, these two species are morphometrically similar and are hard to differentiate in preserved specimens.
-This demonstrates the importance of capturing color images of specimens before they are preserved as many color pattern characters have diagnostic value.
+Furthermore, Gunung Lawit is located in the same mountain range as Gunung Tebu, separated in a straight-line distance of only 20 km, whereas, A. malayana has only been confirmed to occur along the Bintang mountain range along the west coast of Peninsular Malaysia, more than 200 km to the west and separated by the extensive Banjaran Titiwangsa.
+Although A. lumut can be readily distinguished from A. malayana by color-pattern in life, these two species are morphometrically similar and are hard to differentiate from preserved specimens.
+Matsui et al. (2005) showed that A. malayana from Khao Lak, Phang Nga Province in southern Thailand (Grossmann & Tillack 2001) was undoubtedly a misidentification of A. kraensis.
+Additionally, Inger (1960) and Matsui et al. (1998) noted distinct differences in color pattern, webbing, and body size between Thai and Malaysian A. malayana, As such, reports of A. malayana from Thailand should be treated with suspect.

 The discovery of Ansonia lumut and species from other groups in the recent past (Grismer et al. 2013) highlight the understudied nature of northeastern Peninsular Malaysia and the Timur range in particular.
 Furthermore, our preliminary data indicate that a large amount of biodiversity is yet to be uncovered from this region, which is vital to realizing and understanding the true biodiversity of Peninsular Malaysia and Southeast Asia as a whole.